Jump to content

 City archive barrier-free

 As the municipal archive of the state capital of Wiesbaden, the Wiesbaden City Archive strives to be open to all interested parties.
-This also includes giving people with disabilities access to historical documents and historical education.
+This also includes giving everyone access to historical documents and historical education.

 City Archive - Video in sign language

-The Wiesbaden City Archives offers various services to assist people with disabilities when visiting the building.
-The aim is to enable all interested parties to access historical documents.
-For this reason, the "Arcinsys" research platform is barrier-free.
-When visiting the archive, a separate low-stimulus room is available where documents can be viewed by appointment.
-The City Archives also offers assistance to visually impaired people when visiting the archive.
-Registration is required.
+The Wiesbaden City Archives offers a variety of services to assist you during your visit.
+Our goal is to make historical records accessible to everyone.
+That is why the "Arcinsys" research platform is accessible to all.
+When visiting the archives, a separate low-stimulus room is available where documents can be viewed by appointment.
+The City Archives also offers assistance to visually impaired visitors during their visit.
+An appointment is required.

-Events organized by the City Archives as part of its half-yearly program and educational offerings at memorial sites are free of charge and can be conducted with audio description, in simple language, and with sign language interpretation upon request.
-Assistance dogs are welcome.
+Events organized by the City Archives as part of its biannual program and educational programs at memorial sites are free of charge and can be conducted upon request with audio descriptions, in simple language, and with sign language interpretation.
+Service dogs are permitted.
 Please feel free to contact us.

-The city archives are also structurally barrier-free.
-The reading room, the event area, and a toilet for people with disabilities are located at ground level and can be accessed without steps.
-Disabled parking spaces are available in front of the main entrance.
+The City Archives is also physically accessible.
+The reading room, the event area, and an accessible restroom are located at ground level and can be reached without steps.
+Parking spaces for people with disabilities are available in front of the main entrance.

 Assistance at the Wiesbaden City Archives:

-• Disabled parking spaces in front of the building
+• Parking spaces for people with disabilities are available in front of the main entrance

-If you have any questions or comments, please contact the City Archives or the Coordination Office for Cultural Education and Participation at kulturelle-teilhabewiesbadende or by phone at 0611 / 31 3771.
+If you have any questions or comments, please contact the Coordination Office for Cultural Education and Participation, located next to the City Archives, at kulturelle-teilhabewiesbadende or by phone at 0611 / 31 3771.

 Directions to the city archive